6.5 Usability Testing

 Nielsen Norman Group: Iterative homepage redesign

-NN/g documents three rounds of testing on interactive homepage prototypes with new and returning visitors across desktop and mobile, sorting feedback into copy, architecture, layout, and visual style.
+NN/g documents three rounds of task-based testing on interactive homepage prototypes with new and returning visitors across desktop and mobile, sorting feedback into copy, architecture, layout, and visual style.

 Got something to add?
 Share with the community.